 Information is not read the same way online as in print.
 This course teaches students how to express ideas on the Web, how to anticipate the needs of the reader and how to organize and structure information so that it is quickly grasped and navigable, achieving the purpose for which it was developed.
 NOTE: Students do not need to submit transcripts for entrance to this course.
 BUT, in the case of formal or informal grade appeals or reviews they will be asked to show proof of their English requirements.
+Students who wish to confirm their English level are strongly advised to take COMM 0015.

 Upon successful completion of this course, students will be able to: